 When researching into what damage can potholes do to your car, you might be wondering if you can claim pothole damage to your car on insurance.
 You may decide it’s best to claim pothole damage on your insurance, this is possible but you will need to think wisely at the moment, or go back to the location at a safer, later date.
 Providing evidence for the insurance company is essential, so make sure you take a photograph of the pothole.
 It is best to provide a familiar object in the photo to give a sense of scales like a drink or a shoe.
 You can either make a claim for the pothole damage to the council or you can choose to claim using your car insurance.
 According to most councils, to count road damage as a pothole, the hole must be at least 40mm deep, which is roughly the height of two 20p coins.
 You may not get anything back from the claim, this is something to discuss with your insurance company or council.

 Thank you for reading our blog on what damage potholes can do to your car.
-If you need your car alloys or scratches to be repaired in and around the Nottinghamshire area, take a look at our website today.
-We’re more than happy to help you.
+If you need your car alloys or scratches to be repaired in and around the Nottinghamshire area, contact us or call us on 07884395619 today, we’re more than happy to help you.